 Our first round begins in January 2018.
-ALL student teams (from undergraduate to post-doc) with sustainable, scalable, and user-centered innovations in global public health are invited to register for the competition.
-Teams will be asked to submit a short application providing their team information and an overview of the project details (see details in Q8).
+ALL student teams (from undergraduate to post-doc) with sustainable, scalable, and user-centered innovations in global public health are invited to register for the competition by submitting a short application providing their team information and an overview of the project details (see details in Q8).

-In early February 2018, 40 teams will be invited to participate in Second Round Applications.
-Teams will be invited to submit a fuller proposal and a short slide deck or video describing their innovation and business strategy in more detail.
-Teams will have 3 weeks to submit these materials.
+In early February 2018, semi-finalist teams will be invited to participate in Second Round Applications.
+During this round, teams will be invited to submit their complete proposal with a short slide deck or video describing their innovation and business strategy in more detail.
+Teams will have three weeks to submit these materials.
 The submissions will be reviewed by an elite Bay Area Global Health Innovation committee made up of individuals from the Bay Area Global Health community, including leaders from nonprofits, industry, venture capital firms, and our world-class universities.

 Finalist teams will be selected to participate in the final pitch event of the Bay Area Global Health Innovation Challenge, slated for early May 2018 (date TBD) in San Francisco.
 On the day of the event, there will also be workshops, networking events, and terrific opportunities to engage with many members of the Bay Area global health innovation community in the Bay Area and beyond.
 Both before and after the Challenge, finalist teams will participate in team mentorship and development activities with global health, design, technology, and investment leaders and experts.

 Past mentors and judges have included senior leaders from Kleiner Perkins Caufield & Byers, PATH, the Bill and Melinda Gates Foundation, Bioness, Inc., Facebook, the Global Health Research Foundation, the International Aids Vaccine Initiative, and the Bay Area's world-class universities.

 2. When will the First Round go live?

-We will have a link on the front page of our website January 25th, 2017 through January 31st, 2017.
+We will have a link on the front page of our website in mid to late January 2018.
 The link will guide you to a short application to register your team.
-You must complete your application by January 31st, 2017 to be considered for the Bay Area Global Health Innovation Challenge.
+You must register your team to be considered for the Bay Area Global Health Innovation Challenge.

 3. What information will be asked for during the First Round registration in January?